grepdisc/kindfools/_pages/recoverystories.md

 ---

-# Recovery Stories on Monday, January 26, 2026
+# Recovery Stories on Monday, February 16, 2026

 Recovery Stories - an accepting space to share poems and stories of recovery.

 Please RSVP below.
 Please note:
-- Recovery Stories on Monday, January 26th at 5:30pm will be held only virtually on Zoom
 - Recovery Stories on Monday, February 16th at 5:00pm will be held at Fitz Books
 - After February, Recovery Stories will return to the usual location at 907 Michigan Avenue.